-In German IV and above, students continue to develop their communicative and cultural competence in the interpersonal, interpretive, and presentational modes of communication.
+In Spanish IV and above, students continue to develop their communicative and cultural competence, understanding oral and written texts, and making oral and written presentations in Spanish.
 They are able to exchange and support opinions on a variety of topics related to historical and contemporary events and issues at a proficiency level commensurate with their study.
-They comprehend and produce information drawn from a variety of authentic sources.
-Students use German to access information in other subject areas and to compare and contrast cultural elements found in German-speaking countries or regions with those found in their own.
+They comprehend spoken and written Spanish texts from a variety of authentic sources as well as produce compositions containing well-developed ideas on various topics.
+Students use Spanish to access information in other subject areas and to compare and contrast cultural elements found in Spanish-speaking countries or regions with those found in their own.
 The standards for level IV focus on refinement of language skills and may be applied to levels V and above by adjusting specific course content.
-Emphasis continues to be placed on use of German in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the German language and culture(s).
+Emphasis continues to be placed on use of Spanish in the classroom as exclusively as possible, as well as on use of authentic materials to learn about the Spanish language and culture(s).

-- GIV.1 The student will engage in and discuss a variety of topics in both oral and written forms of communication. - 1.
+- SIV.1 The student will exchange information orally and in writing in Spanish on engage in and discuss a variety of topics in both oral and written forms of communication. - 1.
 Express and support opinions and elicit those of others. - 2.
 Exchange personal reactions to spoken and written information including contemporary and historical events and global issues. - 3.
-Exchange information from a variety of authentic media sources. - GIV.2 The student will demonstrate skills necessary to sustain extended oral and written exchanges in German. - 1.
-Use a wide range of vocabulary, structures, and major time frames. - 2.
+Exchange information from a variety of authentic media sources. - SIV.2 The student will demonstrate skills necessary to sustain extended oral and written exchanges in Spanish. - 1.
+Use a full range of vocabulary, structures, and major time frames and moods. - 2.
 Exchange ideas clearly, based on level-appropriate themes. - 3.
 Use paraphrasing, circumlocution, and other creative means to express and comprehend ideas.

-- GIV.3 The student will understand spoken and written German found in a variety of authentic sources. - 1.
-Identify various literary elements, such as plot, theme, setting, and characters, in spoken and written texts. - 2.
-Understand and respond appropriately to increasingly complex instructions presented in informational materials, such as a job application or a customs declaration.
+- SIV.3 The student will understand spoken and written Spanish found in a variety of authentic sources. - 1.
+Identify various literary elements, such as plot, theme, setting, and characters, in non-complex spoken and written texts. - 2.
+Understand and respond appropriately to increasingly complex instructions presented in informational materials, such as instructions for completing a customs declaration or interpretation of data.

-- GIV.4 The student will relate information in German, combining learned and original language in oral and written presentations of extended length and complexity. - 1.
-Present well-developed ideas on a variety of topics, using familiar vocabulary and language structures and with minimal errors in spelling, punctuation, and pronunciation.

-- 2. Use style, language, and tone appropriate to the audience and the purpose of the presentation. - GIV.5 The student will produce and present in German original essays, poetry, plays, podcasts, and stories. - 1.
-Produce well-organized presentations, including current event reports and critiques. - 2.
+- SIV.4 The student will relate information in Spanish, combining learned and original language in oral and written presentations of extended length and complexity. - 1.
+Present well-developed ideas on a variety of topics, using familiar vocabulary and language structures and with minimal errors in spelling, punctuation, and pronunciation. - 2.
+Use style, language, and tone appropriate to the audience and the purpose of the presentation. - SIV.5 The student will produce and present in Spanish either student-created or culturally authentic essays, poetry, plays, podcasts, and stories on themes of general and personal interest. - 1.
+Produce well-organized presentations, including reports on current events and critiques. - 2.
 Use appropriate verbal and nonverbal presentational techniques, including visual aids and technological support.

-- GIV.6 The student will analyze in German how various perspectives reflect the practices and products of German-speaking cultures. - 1.
-Discuss how topics such as global challenges, advancement of technology, and diversity issues illustrate the viewpoints, patterns of behavior, and products of German-speaking cultures. - 2.
+- SIV.6 The student will analyze how various perspectives reflect the practices and products of Spanish-speaking cultures. - 1.
+Discuss how the viewpoints, patterns of behavior, and products of Spanish-speaking cultures are interrelated throughout various aspects of everyday life, such as global challenges, advancement of technology, and diversity issues. - 2.
 Engage in authentic or simulated situations that demonstrate understanding of culturally appropriate practices.